Darthmoll12/Darthmoll12/README.md

 ## Hi there 👋

-I'm Nathaniel, a Biochemistry and Physics student interested in doing side projects that teach me about science, data, and development.
+I'm Nathaniel, a Biochemistry and Physics student interested in building side projects that teach me about science, data, and development.

 I work at the intersection of biochemistry, computational biology, and the physical sciences, with an interest in advancing applications in healthcare and human space exploration.